emilygv/emilyvernon.com/_casestudies/artvoy.md

 subtitle: Artvoy website
 category: Creativity
 image: /assets/images/casestudies/artvoy/artvoy_hero_image.jpg
 overview: "Artvoy is a voyage into art.
 The platform utilises **curated search, viewing possibilities, flexible payment and ownership options** to attract and convert younger users.
-Its approachability attracts new art collectors, while **its sense of exploration challenges the more experienced.**"
+Its approachability attracts new collectors, while **its sense of exploration challenges the more experienced.
+All the work completed was done as a team of one.**"
 challange: "**Artvoy sells paintings over 5k on their mobile-web experience.** They find it **difficult to acquire and convert new, younger users.
 Younger users are abandoning the website without moving any items to their cart.** Additionally, 70% of younger users who place items in their cart do not purchase a piece."
 responsibilities: [Brand Strategy, Experience Strategy, Customer Experience, UX Research, UX Testing, UX Design, UI Design]
 ---